deckhouse/virtualization/docs/USER_GUIDE.md

 USB device passthrough has several operational requirements and limitations that must be considered before use:

 - The DRA driver must be installed on nodes where USB devices are to be discovered.
-- USB devices can only be attached to virtual machines running on the same node where the device is physically connected.
+- USB devices are forwarded to the VM node over the network using USBIP.
+The VM does not need to run on the same node where the device is physically connected.
-- Hot-plug of USB devices is not supported — the VM must be stopped before detaching the device.
+- USB devices support hot-plug — they can be attached to and detached from a running VM without stopping it.
 - USB device passthrough requires proper kernel modules on the node.

 ## Data export